walrus-chanul-dandeniya/chiral-network/docs/wallet-blockchain.md

 Our EVM-compatible blockchain is hosted on a dedicated Geth node, which processes transactions, maintains the ledger, and provides a JSON-RPC interface for wallet interactions.

-Here’s a revised **Overview** section that integrates a description of your wallet under the blockchain, based on the summary you provided:

----

-## **1. Overview**

-The **Wallet & Blockchain Layer** provides a minimal **payment and identity system** for the Chiral Network.
-It enables users to:

-- **Earn** cryptocurrency for seeding files
-- **Pay** for file downloads
-- **Verify** payments and balances on-chain
-- **Authenticate** nodes cryptographically

-This layer is **Ethereum-compatible**, meaning all accounts and transactions follow Ethereum standards and can be used with supported Ethereum libraries.

-Our EVM blockchain resides on a **Geth node**, which the application communicates with via a configurable JSON-RPC endpoint.

 ### Wallet Description

 > **Note:** This description describes the current wallet system in the application, but for maximum simplicity we can consider integrating Alloy instead.